 Online Recruitment surveys

 The option to gather the views and opinions of prospective employees for recruitment purposes can support pre-assessment programmes.
-Human Resources surveys can be distributed via email and provide instant accurate reporting.
+Recruitment surveys and further surveys to capture feedback about the onboarding experience can be distributed via email and provide instant accurate reporting.

 Supplier Assessment Surveys